webmastak/gnome-shell-extensions-mediaplayer/README.md

 ## Compatible players

-Any player that supports the [MPRIS v2](http://www.mpris.org/2.1/spec/) spec correctly is supported.
+Any player that implements the [MPRIS v2](https://specifications.freedesktop.org/mpris-spec/latest/) [Player](https://specifications.freedesktop.org/mpris-spec/latest/Player_Interface.html) and optionally [Playlist](https://specifications.freedesktop.org/mpris-spec/latest/Playlists_Interface.html) interface spec correctly is supported.

 **Note:** Many players will require you to enable the MPRIS v2 support manually.
 If your player is listed but still doesn't work, look for words